About the Area

 The great outdoors are all yours to explore throughout the gorgeous scenery of the west coast of Scotland.
 Whether you are interested in hiking, cycling, fishing or wildlife spotting, there's plenty to see and do.

-The Wild Lochaber festival will be held from 18 to 25 May 2013 with a full programe of events including boat trips, wildlife safaris, forest walks and much more.
+The Wild Lochaber festival is held from 17 to 25 May 2014 with a full programe of events including boat trips, wildlife safaris, forest walks and much more.

 Traigh Golf Course (9 holes) is situated between Morar and Arisaig.